Melbourne funeral photographer

 What is funeral photography?

 You're probably wondering, is funeral photography a thing?
 To answer that it is not a service that is typically well known compared to all of the other genres of photography available.
 Historically in the United Kingdom and Ireland, it was an honour to have your photographs (also known as “post-mortem” photography) taken at a funeral during the 1800’s.
-Iceland and India were also known to have such customs as well, most of this information can be found here.
+Iceland and India were also known to have such customs as well.
 Nowadays, funeral photography has taken a more modern approach, especially with how funerals processions are conducted.

 Funeral photography involves photographing the funeral ceremony and the procession.
 It can be considered 95% documentary or photojournalistic, and in some cases, we can organise some portraits of family members after or even during the wake.
 Keeping in mind that even though I am documenting the event, I am NOT a wedding photographer, where I capture moments that are full of happiness, joy and laughter.
 In addition, I’m not there to pose you at a fancy location and create incredible memories for you and your significant other.

 At funerals, it is completely different.
-The photographs I capture at funerals are real and raw emotions of sadness and grief, of the mourners, families and friends.
+The funeral photos I capture are real and raw emotions of sadness and grief, of the mourners, families and friends.
 I’ll be your eyes and ears respectfully recording the significant day of remembrance, while you are able to mourn and grieve, especially for those that could not be there physically and be given a chance to say goodbye.

 So you’re probably wondering...